Certification Type | Description | Key Benefits |

 Multiple versions of VPATs can be used to demonstrate WCAG conformance, but it’s important to note that, when completed, the resulting ACR is merely an accounting of the accessibility of a digital product or service.
 In other words, an ACR is an official document that brings forward the audit results in a specific format.

 If the audit returns issues, those issues will show on the ACR.
-However, if the audit is clean, the ACR will provide evidence of full conformance.
+However, if the audit is clean, the ACR will provide evidence of full conformance which has the desired effect of certification.

 Summary